The High Level Trigger and Express Data Production at STAR: The High Level Trigger

-The HLT system is deeply integrated with STAR's DAQ~\cite{Landgraf:2002zw} to ensure efficient and responsive event handling during extended experimental runs.
-Each HLT node maintains a near-continuous loop, responding to DAQ commands that initiate or terminate data-taking.
-Fig.~\ref{fig:HLT_DAQ-oneHLTNode}, top, illustrates the HLT integration with DAQ.
-By using parallel processing, multiple HLT tracking nodes collaborate to manage data flow and generate trigger decisions.
-This integration minimizes the need for downtime, allowing a seamless transition between data-taking and processing.
+The HLT system is deeply integrated with STAR's DAQ~\cite{Landgraf:2002zw} to ensure efficient and responsive event handling during extended experimental runs, while all raw events are recorded and archived to HPSS; the HLT/xProduction path provides real-time reduction for prompt QA and early physics.
+On each HLT node, a resident service runs continuously in an event-driven mode: it listens for DAQ run-control commands (e.g., run start/stop), performs the required configuration and data processing when a command arrives, and then returns to the listening state.
+Fig.~\ref{fig:HLT_DAQ-oneHLTNode} (top) summarizes the HLT–DAQ integration.
+Using parallel processing, multiple HLT tracking nodes coordinate data flow and generate trigger decisions, allowing transition between data taking and online processing to follow the standard DAQ sequence without additional HLT-imposed deadtime.

-The system operates in a synchronized manner, where all working threads are independently scheduled.
-It allows for efficient workload distribution across different stages and devices, effectively exposing parallelism at various levels, including event-level and within events themselves.
-This design maximizes efficiency by optimizing resource utilization across multiple tasks.
-The tasks at each HLT node are made highly scalable, intra-node and inter-node wise, to maximize throughput.
-Computing intensive parts, such as secondary vertex reconstruction, have been vectorized so that they can be offloaded to Xeon Phi Coprocessor cards for acceleration.
-With this setup, the HLT can process events at $\sim$~2kHz for RHIC Au+Au collisions at $\sqrt{s_{\rm NN}}$= 200 GeV data.
-Fig.~\ref{fig:HLT_DAQ-oneHLTNode}, bottom, presents the workflow and workload management scheme inside one HLT node.